aidasdev/fidger/README.md

 Solution:

 We provide physical wallets as a tool and service for Web3 projects.

-Business orders branded physical wallets and preloads them with tokens/NFTs/native token
+1) Business orders branded physical wallets

-The business installs our npm package
+2) The business installs our npm package

-Business attests on EAS cards as valid ones by preloading them with desired assets.
+3) Business attests on EAS cards as valid ones by preloading them with desired assets.

-We send out wallets to the end-users or businesses
+4) We send out wallets to the end-users or businesses

-End-user scans code, visits the business website, and can interact with Web3 products instantly
+5) End-user scans code, visits the business website, and can interact with Web3 products instantly

-End-user is attested as a valid receiver of the card
+6) End-user is attested as a valid receiver of the card